What’s in Season – January Produce and Recipes

 Enjoy kiwis fresh as a snack or add them to salads, smoothies, etc. Make a simple kiwi juice, add slices to fruit and yogurt parfait, or make a kiwi Tanghulu.
 Pears are great fresh or add them to pies, tarts, compots, or even salads.

-Leeks are delicious in soups, stews, and other recipes.
-Plus you can also grill and roast them.
+Leeks are delicious in potato and leek soups, stews, and other recipes.
+Plus, you can also grill and roast leeks.

 A bowl with homemade potato leek soup topped with a bit of parsley